scc-digitalhub/docs/user/docs/ml-tasks/serving-ml-models.md

 ![services](../images/runtimes/mlflowserve-services.png)

+### Interact with the model directly in the console

+Once the service is running, it can be tested directly from the console using the built-in [InferenceV2 Client](../runtimes/inference-v2-client.md).
+The client is automatically selected for MLflow-served models, which expose an Open Inference Protocol V2 endpoint.
+It supports sending inference payloads, inspecting model metadata, and reviewing request history.

 ---

 ## Custom Model Serving

 It is possible to expose a custom model through the [**python serverless**](../runtimes/python.md) or [**openinference**](../runtimes/oi.md) runtimes.
 In the first case, the API is not limited to a specific format or protocol, and it is possible to define arbitrary HTTP API for interacting with the model.
 In the second case the exposed API is defined by the Open Inference v2 protocol, and allows for both HTTP and gRPC protocols.
 A custom model can be loaded from a local file or from a remote URL.

 ### Example runtime tasks